gowthampatnaik-etl/GCP_CloudStorage_To_BigQuery_Ingestion/README.md

 Agenda is to ingest the files from Google cloud storage to Big Query using a Cloud function.

+## Prerequisite
+Create a Google cloud account and create a project.

 ## GCP Services Used :
 1. Google Cloud Function
 2. Google Cloud Storage